 Step 5 – Financial Modeling in Excel – Depreciation Schedule

-With the completion of the working capital schedule, the next step in this Financial Modeling is the project the CapexCapexCapex or Capital Expenditure is the expense of the company's total purchases of assets during a given period determined by adding the net increase in factory, property, equipment, and depreciation expense during a fiscal year. of Colgate and project the Depreciation and Assets figures.
+With the completion of the working capital schedule, the next step in this financial modeling is to project the CapexCapexCapex or Capital Expenditure is the expense of the company's total purchases of assets during a given period determined by adding the net increase in factory, property, equipment, and depreciation expense during a fiscal year. of Colgate and the depreciation and assets figures.

 source – Colgate 10K 2020 Page – 72

-- Depreciation and Amortization is not provided as a separate line item; however, it is included in the cost of sales
+- It has not provided depreciation and amortization as separate line items.
+However, it is included in the cost of sales.

-- In such cases, please have a look at the Cash flow statements where you will find the Depreciation and Amortization Expense.
-Also, note that the below figures are 1) Depreciation 2) amortization.
-So what is the depreciation number?
+- In such cases, please look at the cash flow statements, where you will find the depreciation and amortization expense.
+Also, note that the below figures are 1) Depreciation and 2) amortization.
+So, what is the depreciation number?